trinodb/trino/docs/src/main/sphinx/security/overview.rst

   (``alice``).
 * :doc:`File group provider <group-file>` provides a way to assign a set of user names to a group name to ease access control.
+* :doc:`LDAP group provider <group-ldap>` uses LDAP to query user names and find their group membership's to ease access control.

 .. _cl-access-control: